 The 83(b) election means that you can choose to pay all of your ordinary income tax up front.
 A valid question now would be, “why would I want to pay taxes early?”

 As you’ll see in the next graph, the taxable gain is usually zero (or close to zero) when you make an 83(b) election.
 Because you haven’t “gained” anything yet you don’t have to pay ordinary income tax on your RSA holdings.
-It’s important to note that there is a 30-day deadline from grant to file an 83(b) election.
+It’s important to note that there is a 30-day deadline from the grant date to file an 83(b) election.
 After this window passes Sean will not be able to file the election.

 Sean’s taxable gain is zero at grant because the FMV is the same as what he paid ($1).
 By filing an 83(b) election, Sean is choosing to recognize ordinary income tax up front.
 Since the taxable gain is $0, Sean pays no ordinary income tax.

-Even when the shares vest, Sean pays no tax.
+Even when the RSA shares vest, Sean pays no tax.
 Instead, he pays a capital gains tax on the full $9 gain when he sells the shares.
 This is favorable for two reasons:

 2) he does not run the risk of paying taxes on illiquid shares that cannot be sold